 PhD Massachusetts Institute of Technology, 1994

-Dr. Bosh took on the position of Lowell Observatory Operations Manager in 2020, but her roots at the observatory run deep.
+Dr. Bosh took on the position of Lowell Observatory Operations Manager in 2020, and subsequently the role of Chief Operating Officer in 2022, but her roots at the observatory run deep.
 Dating back to 1986 she has participated in a variety of research and outreach efforts at Lowell and her resume bulges with achievements that include co-discovering Pluto’s atmosphere and co-founding Lowell’s Native American Astronomy Outreach Program.

 Dr. Bosh earned her undergraduate degree from the Massachusetts Institute of Technology (MIT) in 1987 and then jumped right into MIT’s graduate program.
-The following year, she rode aboard the Kuiper Airborne Observatory—predecessor of the Stratospheric Observatory for Infrared Astronomy (SOFIA)—and was part of the team that included scientists from Lowell, MIT, and elsewhere that discovered Pluto’s atmosphere.
+The following year, she rode aboard the Kuiper Airborne Observatory—predecessor of the Stratospheric Observatory for Infrared Astronomy (SOFIA)—and was part of the team that included scientists from Lowell, MIT, and elsewhere that first directly measured Pluto’s atmosphere.

 In 2002 Dr. Bosh accepted a position with Boston University as a senior research associate at Lowell, a position she held until 2009.
 She then took on the role of lecturer and, later, senior lecturer, at MIT, maintaining an adjunct position with Lowell.
 During this time, she continued working on occultations of Pluto, pinpointing observing locations that were crucial to SOFIA observations, as well as the New Horizons flyby of Pluto.

-In the fall of 2020 she returned to Lowell Observatory full-time as the Operations Manager.
+In the fall of 2020 she returned to Lowell Observatory full-time.